 As a policy, Private Medical Insurance renews on an annual basis.
-This means that once you have a plan in place, each year you get the option to review it and your premiums against the entire UK market to ensure you’re getting the best deal.
+This means that once you have a plan in place, each year you get the option to review the policy and your premiums against the entire UK market to ensure you’re getting the best deal.

 Should you find a better deal elsewhere, either in terms of cheaper premiums or better benefits, you’re able to switch insurers.

-It’s here you’ll need continuing personal medical exclusions (CPME) underwriting.
+It’s here you may need continuing personal medical exclusions (CPME) underwriting.
 This is specifically designed for people who are switching Health Insurance providers and wanting to kep their current underwriting terms.

 Continued personal medical exclusions underwriting is used to switch insurers.
 This might be because you’ve found cheaper premiums or better benefits with an alternative provider.